fboukezzoula/PlaceholdersKit/README.md

 _(example : "consul.fboukezzoula.intra:8500")_

 _**-PLACEHOLDERSKIT_CONSUL-DATACENTER**_ :<br />
 Use this specific Datacenter label.
-This property can be blank if you haven't set your Datacenter on Consul. <br />
+This property can be blank if you haven't set your Datacenter on Consul or if you have only one Datacenter on your Consul infrastucture. <br />
 _(example : "mustach-project")_

 _**-PLACEHOLDERSKIT_CONSUL-ENDPOINT-ENVIRONMENT**_ :<br />